-- A completed Texas A&M CVM Emergency Contact Form.
+- A completed Texas A&M CVMBS Emergency Contact Form.

-- A completed Texas A&M CVM Hold Harmless Agreement with original signatures (the form must be notarized).
+- A completed Texas A&M CVMBS Hold Harmless Agreement with original signatures (the form must be notarized).

 Upon receipt of the above information, written approval of the clinicians or faculty working directly with the student and written approval of the respective department head(s) will be sought.

 Note: Communication with the visiting student as to the status of the request will come from the Director of Student Services.

 Upon arrival at the Texas A&M CVMBS the student must:

 - Attend an orientation for visiting externship students.

 - Provide a local address and phone number to the Director of Student Services.

 Upon completion of the externship at the Texas A&M CVMBS the student will be evaluated using the Texas A&M CVMBS rotation evaluation form UNLESS other evaluation methods are specifically required.
 If a specific evaluation instrument or letter is required, the evaluation instrument must be provided at the time of application and if a letter is required, details should be provided as to what information needs to be included in the letter.
 An address for the return of any evaluation(s) must be provided at the time of application.